Triads-Developer/labelR/README.md

 ```

 When the correctly-formatted arguments are supplied to formatTest, the
-function writes two XML files corresponding to the qualificaition test
+function writes two XML files corresponding to the qualification test
 code and the answer key code.
 These files are both returned from the
 function call and written to your working directory as QualTest.xml and
 AnswerKey.xml.
 The .xml files can be manually edited to change the